mapc-lberman/reference_maps/2016_LULC/README.md

 _Color ramp_

-lulc_2016_tiles_color_ramp.lyrx  is a default color ramp for the downloadable raster tiles.  see the JPG for an example of how it looks.
+lulc_2016_tiles_color_ramp.lyrx  is a default ArcGIS Pro color ramp for the downloadable raster tiles.  see the JPG for an example of how it looks.